 You have to decide your motive and intention for socially good investing – and each definition of ‘ethical’ investing is widely subjective.
-So it’s good to think about what you want from your money, which companies you think will best suit this purpose, and deciding that you want a more varied approach instead of investing in quick returns.
+So it’s good to think about what you want from your money, which companies you think will best suit this purpose, and whether you want a more-varied approach instead of investing for quick returns.

 There are different investment processes to conventional investing – it’s important to consider whether you want to own individual shares, allowing for more control and a bigger share of voice as a shareholder in the business, or whether to go through a chosen ethical ‘fund’.
 Choosing a fund is more expensive, you have less control, but is ideal for the beginner investor finding their feet in such a difficult and complex financial world.

 Ethical investing is unlike conventional investing because it’s such a new sector to the investment sector – past performance isn’t a guide to future returns as there is more risk associated to such purpose-led companies.
 If you’ve invested in wind energy but decide to turn to cause-led companies solving elderly isolation, the factors and variables affecting each company are extremely different.

 Which leads us to our next point: why ethical investing is higher risk than conventional investing.
 Because of your pre-determined passions, values and intentions for your investment, you’re choosing to invest in a less-economically minded company.

 Many companies and brands in the ethical investing circuit have had less time to create concrete proof-of-concepts.
 Their original investors have been sold on an idea, and this isn’t a bad thing.
 But it means that the calculated risk of investing your money is proportionally much higher than an oil or gas investment.